Psalms For Life

 even though the wicked strut about

-Lamenting that nobody tells the truth or keeps their word, David cries for help.
-People boast and brag as if objective reality were totally irrelevant.
+Lamenting that there’s misinformation everywhere and nobody keeps their word, David cries for help.
+People boast and brag as if facts were totally irrelevant.
 All that matters is how they call things.
 For their own wrongs, they blame others.
-They praise those they detest to get what they want from them.
-Playing loose, they view their words as instruments of will and themselves as able to write their own rules.
-Their goals throughout are to plunder the poor, maintain their power and have everything for themselves.
-They assure themselves they’ll never have to answer to anyone for their words or actions.
-This explains David’s urgency.
+They praise those they detest in order to get what they want from them.
+Playing loose, they view their words as instruments of will and think they can just write their own rules.
+Their goals throughout are to maintain their power, plunder the poor, and take everything for themselves.
+They assure themselves they’ll never have to answer to anyone for anything they do or say.
+This is why David’s prayer is so urgent.

 Mercifully, God commits to acting on behalf of the poor.
 He knows the powerful have taken what little the poor had from them.
-He’s heard the earth’s wretched groaning and cares enough to defend them.
+He’s heard the wretched of the earth groaning and is ready to defend them.

 In sharp contrast to the empty talk of earth’s powerbrokers, God’s words are utterly reliable, purified to the nth degree.
-So David expresses his confidence in God.
+This is what makes David so confident in God.
 On the surface, nothing has changed.
-Still in charge, the wicked still swagger and crow.
-And everybody still honors moral filth.
+Still in charge, the wicked swagger and crow.
+And everybody still honors moral trash.
 But David knows everything has fundamentally changed because God has spoken.

-Dear God, on the surface nothing’s changed since David wrote this.
-The power-hungry still abuse their words and the poor alike.
-People still celebrate immorality.
-Yet you’ve spoken definitively in Christ and your word is truth.
-So I now simply ask you to do what you’ve pledged to do.
+Dear God, it seems not much has changed since David wrote this.
+The power-hungry still lie and abuse the poor.
+People still celebrate what’s vile.
+Yet you’ve spoken definitively in Christ and your word is utterly reliable.
+So I simply ask you to do as you’ve promised and defend the poor.
 Amen.

 In your free moments today, pray these words,